Last updated May 8, 2024

-Use the App storage API in a Confluence macro
+Use Forge hosted storage in a Confluence macro

 This tutorial describes how to build an app for sharing definitions for terminology and acronyms across an entire Confluence site.
-The app uses the App storage API to store definitions, which allows them to be shared between several macros and accessed from the site administration.
+The app uses Forge hostes storage to store definitions, which allows them to be shared between several macros and accessed from the site administration.

-In this tutorial you will learn how to persist and retrieve data from the App Storage service and display the results in a table.
+In this tutorial you will learn how to persist and retrieve data from Forge hosted storage (specifically, the Key-Value Store) and display the results in a table.

 Before you begin